-Here are several essays I have written on theological and exegetical topics.
-I am keenly aware that none of them is perfect, and if I wished to publish them elsewhere I would likely revise them further.
-But I pray that you will find them useful “as is” in understanding the Scriptures and living together as Christ-communities.
+Here are several essays I have written on theological, exegetical, and historical topics.
+I’m keenly aware none of them is perfect, but I pray you will find them useful in understanding the Scriptures and living together as Christ-communities.
 Your constructive responses are welcome.

 Red Letter Reductionism — “This essay is about red letter theology and red letter Christians.
 It is about the authority of the New Testament and the nature of the gospel.
 First, we need an introduction to red letter Christianity.
 Then we will ask whether it is harmless.
 To answer our question, we will consider the promise of the Spirit, the limits of pre-Pentecostal revelation, and the nature of apostolic authority.
 We will take a close look at Paul, examining his gospel and his apostolic claims.
 We will examine John 3:16 as a test case for red letter theology and then ask whether this theology paints a shrunken, two-dimensional Jesus.
 We will consider the relationship between the Sermon on the Mount and the gospel and ask whether Anabaptists are truly excited about the gospel.
 Finally, we will consult Matthew’s opinion on red and black letters, then conclude with two clarifications and five suggestions for readers of this essay.”
 Note: Two good places to discuss this essay are here (where I reference an older version of this essay) and here (when I posted a 2017 version of essay).